overtone/overtone/deploy-example/README.md

 Overtone has two dependencies: `java` and `scsynth`.

-These are defined in `bin`.
-You should redefine them to point to real paths on your computer/deployment.
+These are defined in `bin/java` and `bin/scsynth`.
+You should redefine these scripts to point to real paths on your computer to try out this project (`which java` can be helpful, `bin/scsynth` is probably already correct if you have installed SuperCollider).

+We execute the uberjar with `PATH=bin` to show this example is self-contained.

+In a real deployment, these two scripts would be symbolic links to executables you have have copied into your deployment package.

 ```
 $ ./script/run